 If you are out for a stroll with Sadie when she suddenly starts licking or chewing her paws, there are several possible reasons to rule out.
 She may have:

 - Stepped on something that injured her paw, such as a nail or tack that could cause a puncture wound.
 Any foreign bodies will need to be removed to prevent infection or further injury.

 - An allergic reaction.
+A dog licking its paws can be a sign of an allergic reaction.
 This is a common occurrence if you start a new dog food that your pooch isn’t responding well to.
 Be sure to consult your vet before making any changes to your dog’s diet.

 - Made a misstep and strained, sprained, or fractured her feet, leg, ankle, etc.

 - Burned her paw pads that’s why she’s getting to the habit of paw licking.

 - Developed corn on her paw pads.

 - Foreign bodies stuck between her toes, such as a stone or a tick.